nokia/pysros/examples/README.md

 # pySROS examples #

-This folder provide various examples to assist with starting your pySROS development journey.
+This folder provides various examples to assist with starting your pySROS development journey.